FriendlyCaptcha/friendly-captcha-android/sdk/README.md

 ### Maven Central

+#### Github Actions

+Create a new release with the correct version number and the Github Action will automatically deploy to Maven Central.

+#### Manual

 Hopefully you will usually deploy through Github Actions - but to do so manually follow these steps:

 Create a GPG key and publish it, you can follow the instructions [here](https://central.sonatype.org/pages/working-with-pgp-signatures.html).